 Strengthen your application to graduate or professional school!

-The Application deadline is Friday, August 11th (or when we reach capacity).
+Application deadline is Friday, August 16th.

 The M.S. in Microbiology and Immunology curriculum is designed for completion within one year.
 Classes will start late August and end in May of the following year.